-Other reserves in the Consolidated Statements of Financial Position represent foreign currency translation reserves which arose from the change of the Company's functional currency as of November 1, 2014.
+Other reserves in the Consolidated Statements of Financial Position represent foreign currency translation reserves that arose from the change of the Company's functional currency as of November 1, 2014.
 Foreign currency translation reserves remain in Other reserves until the time the Company disposes or partially disposes of its interest in a foreign operation.
 If a disposal occurs, the Company reclassifies the cumulative amount of the exchange differences relating to that operation from Other reserves to foreign exchange loss in the Consolidated Statements of Operations and Comprehensive Income.
-In 2020, upon liquidation of a foreign subsidiary, \$5.9 of the Other reserve balance was reclassified to foreign exchange loss in the Consolidated Statements of Operations and Comprehensive Income for the year ended December 31, 2020.
+In 2020, upon liquidation of a foreign subsidiary, \$5.9 of the Other reserve balance was reclassified to foreign exchange loss in the Consolidated Statements of Operations and Comprehensive Income 31, 2021, the amount is net of deferred taxes of nil (December 31, 2020 - nil).

-NOTE 14.
+NOTE 15.
 SHARE-BASED PAYMENTS

-The Company has three share-based compensation plans: the Stock Option Plan (the "SOP Plan"), the Restricted Share Unit Plan (the "RSU Plan") and the Employee Share Unit (the "ESU Plan").
+The Company has three share-based compensation plans: the SOP Plan, the RSU Plan and the ESU Plan.
 Under the terms of each plan, the aggregate number of securities that may be issued or outstanding under all share-based compensation arrangements of the Company may not exceed 6.6% of the total number of common shares then outstanding.

-The ESU Plan allows for the issuance of Employee Restricted Share Units ("ERSUs") and Employee Performance Share Units ("EPSUs") to employees of the Company.
+The ESU Plan allows for the issuance of ERSUs and EPSUs to employees of the Company.